bluenote10/rust-array-stump/README.md

 ## Benchmarks

-Benchmarks... as always take with a grain of salt.
+Benchmarks...
+As always take with a grain of salt.
 A few general notes:

 - The benchmarks use `T = f64` as underlying set type.